-#6 Updated by Maxim Hansen over 8 years ago
+#6 Updated by Maxim Hansen almost 9 years ago

 Well, as I said, I'm not too familiar with how certificates work.
 But I would guess that it computes some sort of hash of the requested values, just to make sure that the request has not been tampered with.
 And so when the signed certificates hash does not match, it rejects it.

 I just tried this last night, and still get the same error.
 Would be nice if someone else with a Windows CA could test this.
 Just so make sure it's not a misconfiguration on my part, hehe :p

 One way around this might be to alter the certificate template, as I guess that is what formats how the result looks (where the fields are, and all that)?